Federico Cafiero: Rebuilding and researching: the years 1944–1953

-First in Catania and then in Pisa: the years from 1954 to 1959
+First in Catania and then in Pisa: the years 1954–1959

 Cafiero started his service at the University of Catania in January 1954.
 His arrival at the university brought several innovations, both in teaching and in the research activity on mathematical analysis.
 In particular, he established a seminar on abstract measure theory open to assistant professors and to graduate students as well, and this was felt as true scientific revolution: he held the chair of mathematical analysis for three years.
 After becoming ordinary professor in 1956, he went to the University of Pisa on request by Sandro Faedo: during his stay, he held courses also at the Scuola Normale Superiore, becoming director of the "Leonida Tonelli" Institute and member of Board of directors of the Centro Studi Calcolatrici Elettroniche.

 Honors

 Apart from the silver medal awarded him for his valor acts during the military service, the importance of his scientific achievements was acknowledged several times.

 In 1952 he received the Tenore Prize of the Accademia Pontaniana for a memoir on the theory of integration, later published as the paper (Cafiero 1953) and the monograph (Cafiero 1953a).
 On May 25, 1954 he was elected resident corresponding member of the Accademia Gioenia di Catania during his stay at the University of Catania, and became non resident corresponding member from November 16, 1956 on, after his moving to Pisa and then to Naples.